History of Ottawa Jail

 At the time our most “modern” facility in Canada.
 Modern didn’t mean luxury but suffering.

 Prisoners included men, woman and children.
-The worst offenders were treated poorly with starvation as food was only served once a day.
+The worst offenders treated poorly with starvation as food was served once a day.
 Most women and children from poor families who couldn’t pay their debts.
 Some entire families called the Ottawa Jail home.

 Life in the Ottawa Jail – –

 Inmates were rarely given tasks.
 Life in the prison a test of patience as all day and night you lived in a tiny cell and allowed to walk the confined halls of each cell block.

 No heat, lighting, ventilation or toilets.
 Surprisingly remained in operation as a prison until 1972.

 “The Hole” – –

-Solitary Confinement, or “The Hole”, was a place to be avoided.
+Solitary Confinement, or “The Hole”, a place to avoid.
 The punished men were stripped naked and chained face-down on a cold stone floor.
 Left alone for 23 hours and 45 minutes every day, allowed only 15 minutes to stretch.